 Try not to omit areas that you know you’re already strong in.
 As tempting as it is to solely focus on your weaknesses, remember that your strengths also need some time just to get used to the question styles.
 There’s no point doing lots of work to strengthen your physics if you then don’t do so well in the biology that you think you’re stellar at.

 Focus on knowing the basics.
-Don’t bog yourself down trying to know the ins and outs of everything because the questions will never require you to have a random bit of specific knowledge beyond what you should have learnt at GCSE.
+Don’t bog yourself down trying to know the ins and outs of everything, because the questions will never require you to have a random piece of specific knowledge beyond what you should have learnt at GCSE.
 Sure, extra knowledge is helpful but it’s not everything, and knowing where to focus when there are all sorts of things they could ask is important.
 Focus on revising your GCSE maths, physics, biology and chemistry.

 The BMAT website itself has a list of assumed topics – so focus on feeling confident with those, rather than trying to understand topics outside of the scope that may come up randomly.
 The BMAT isn’t intended to test who is the most widely read, after all.

 Section 1 in particular can be difficult to complete in time, especially if you want a while to consider your answers – so make sure you practise questions with the same amount of time that the real exam would afford you.
 There’s no point getting all of the answers to the practice questions correct if you’ve done it over a week.